diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 4. The cluster manager launches executors on behalf of the driver program.
 5. The driver process runs through the user application.
 Based on the RDD actions and transformations in the program, the driver sends work to executors in the form of tasks.
 6. Tasks are run on executor processes to compute and save results.
-7. If the driver’s main() method exits or it calls `SparkContext.stop()`, it will terminate the executors and release resources from the cluster manager.
+7. If the driver’s main() method exits or it calls `SparkContext.stop()`, `it will terminate the executors and release resources from the cluster manager`.

 ### Deploying Applications with spark-submit
 As you’ve learned, Spark provides a single tool for submitting jobs across all cluster managers, called `spark-submit`.